Kampar, Perak

-Kampar is 33 km south of the state capital Ipoh, well connected by both national highway 1 and railway.
+Kampar is 33km south of the state capital Ipoh, well connected by both national highway 1 and railway.

 Geography

 Kampar is situated in the Kinta Valley, which was well known for its high tin ore reserves.
 Its vast surroundings as well as abandoned mining-ponds are suitable for fishing, which has become a major attraction for anglers around the country, especially from Kuala Lumpur.

 Kampar town can be broadly divided between the 'old town' and 'new town' areas.
 The old town consists of two main streets, Jalan Gopeng and Jalan Idris, of charming pre-war shop houses.
 The fronts of these shop houses still mostly resemble their original appearance.
 Commerce in the old town area mainly consists of coffee shops, goldsmiths and local retailers.
 The new town area mainly consists of new residential developments and some commerce servicing the burgeoning education industry in Kampar.
-On 21 May 2009, the Sultan of Perak declared Kampar as the state's 10th district.
+On 21 May 2009, the Sultan of Perak, Sultan Azlan Shah, declared Kampar as the state's 10th district.

 However, according to the residents, there is no new or old town.
 The 'new town' is just a residential estate with a few rows of shop-lots to cater for the growing number of university students.
 The term 'new town' originates from the Cantonese spoken dialect which refers to Taman Bandar Baru as new town.
 Whereas 'Taman' in Malaysia refers to a residential estate.

 History

-Based on Datuk Hashim Bin Sam Abdul Latiff's article, early settlements in Kampar relate to the historic event of the murder of the British Resident in Perak, JWW Birch, as Ngah Jabor who was one of the early settlers in Kampar was amongst those connected to murder, together with the others who include Maharaja Lela, Datuk Sagor, Si Putum and others.
-However, Ngah Jabor escaped sentence when Raja Idris (Dris), who later became Sultan of Perak in 1887 presided over the case involving those accused of Birch's murder in 1876.
+Based on Datuk Hashim Bin Sam Abdul Latiff's article, early settlements in Kampar relate to the historic event of the murder of the British Resident in Perak, J.W.W Birch, as Ngah Jabor who was one of the early settlers in Kampar was amongst those connected to murder, together with the others who include Maharaja Lela, Datuk Sagor, Si Putum and others.
+However, Ngah Jabor escaped sentence when Raja Idris Shah, who later became Sultan of Perak in 1887 presided over the case involving those accused of Birch's murder in 1876.

-Raja Idris and Ngah Jabor have family ties and share milk mothers since as an infant, Raja Idris was taken care of by Ngah Jabor's mother, which is common amongst royal families to send their children to other families, particularly amongst the aristocrats, to feed.
+Raja Idris Shah and Ngah Jabor have family ties and share milk mothers since as an infant, Raja Idris Shah was taken care of by Ngah Jabor's mother, which is common amongst royal families to send their children to other families, particularly amongst the aristocrats, to feed.

 There is a possibility that between the years 1876 to 1886, Ngah Jabor went into hiding to equip him with spiritual skills and reappeared in public with a new identity as Mohamad Jabor.
 It is possible that during his hiding, he had opened a new settlement in Kampar to elude the British.